Best USB WiFi Adapters for PC and Laptop

 Internal antennas are good at staying low profile but will not transmit as far as an external antenna.

-Adapters that come with an external antenna often use an SMA connector that will allow for easy-screw-on attachments of different sized antennas.
+Adapters that come with an external antenna often use an SMA or RP-SMA connector that will allow for easy-screw-on attachments of different sized antennas.
 This allows for very cheap solutions to connectivity and distance issues.

 An antennas size is valued by its dBi number value, for example a 9 dBi antenna is bigger than a 5 dBi antenna.